Welcome to the Guemes Island Historical Society

 It is still afloat in Alaska.

-Please contact the Historical Society or call Nanette, 941-1807, if you have any additional information about the photograph.
+Please contact the Historical Society, if you have any additional information about the photograph.